Get personalized information about your Healthfirst coverage by logging in to your secure account.

 Depending on your plan, you may have an annual drug deductible.
 If you do, then at first you would pay the full amount of your prescription medication until you have reached your deductible amount.
 Then we’ll pay for either the full cost of the medication or a portion of it, depending on your plan.

-With Part D benefits, there are four stages of coverage throughout your benefit year, in the following order:
+There are three stages of coverage throughout your benefit year.

 Important!
-During Stage 1 (Annual Deductible) and also during Stage 3 (Coverage Gap), depending on your plan and your type of prescription drugs, you may pay more out of your pocket.
+During Stage 1 (Annual Deductible) depending on your plan and your type of prescription drugs, you may pay more out of your pocket.
 This is because in Stage 1 you must first reach your drug deductible (if you have one) before your plan starts to cover more of the cost in Stage 2 (Initial Coverage).
-When your limit for Initial Coverage is reached you advance to Stage 3 (Coverage Gap), where you would pay more for your drugs, until that limit is reached.
+When your limit for Initial Coverage is reached you advance to Stage 3 (Catastrophic Coverage), where you would pay nothing for your drugs.

-Not everyone gets to Stage 3 or Stage 4.
-If you do advance to Stage 4 (Catastrophic Coverage), your plan typically pays almost all of the cost of your drugs.
+Not everyone gets to Stage 3.
+If you do advance to Stage 3 (Catastrophic Coverage), your plan pays all of the cost of your drugs.

 Note: These stages are created by the Centers for Medicare & Medicaid Services (CMS).